-In addition to its three collections, the way Kirkland Museum is displayed gives it a noticeably different atmosphere than most other museums.
+The way Kirkland Museum displays its three collections gives it a noticeably different atmosphere than most other museums.
 The art is arranged in "salon style" with fine art (paintings and sculpture) shown in the same galleries with decorative art.
 While rare, a few other museums have done this, such as the Barnes Foundation in Philadelphia, Isabella Stewart Gardner Museum in Boston and the Neue Galerie in New York.

 Furthermore, at Kirkland Museum paintings and objects are sometimes composed as vignettes where, for instance, Art Deco furniture is grouped together with a period radio, lamp, phone and other accessories, as if you have walked into someone’s vintage home.